jongpie/NebulaCacheManager/joys-of-apex-article/README.md

   1. **Organization cache**: data cached in the org partition is available in Apex for any user, which provides a great place to cache data that _is not_ user-specific.
   2. **Session cache**: data cached in the org partition is available in Apex a specific session for a specific user, which provides a great place to cache data that _is_ user-specific.

-- The [`Cache` namespace](https://developer.salesforce.com/docs/atlas.en-us.apexref.meta/apexref/apex_namespace_cache.htm) has several classes that can be used to interact with platform cache.
-When populating & retrieving data from platform cache, Apex developers can specify which
+- The [Cache namespace](https://developer.salesforce.com/docs/atlas.en-us.apexref.meta/apexref/apex_namespace_cache.htm) has several classes that can be used to interact with platform cache.
+When populating & retrieving data from platform cache, Apex developers can specify which kind of cache they want to interact with
 - `null` values are not supported in platform cache
 - There are limitations on what `String` values can be used for keys within platform cache.
 - Exceptions are automatically thrown by Salesforce if there are configuration issues